core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 ## Reverse-Proxies # {#sec-reverse-proxies-http-to-coap}

-In case an HTTP-to-CoAP proxy acts specifically as a reverse-proxy, the same principles defined in {{sec-reverse-proxies}} apply, as specified below.
+In case an HTTP-to-CoAP proxy acts specifically as a reverse-proxy, the same principles defined in {{sec-reverse-proxies}} apply, as specified in the following subsections.

 ### Processing on the Client Side ## {#sec-reverse-proxies-client-side-http}

-If an HTTP client sends a request intended to a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{sec-cross-proxies-client-req}}.
+If an HTTP client sends a request intended for a group of servers and is aware of actually communicating with a reverse-proxy, then the client MUST perform the steps defined in {{sec-cross-proxies-client-req}}.
 In particular, this results in a request sent to the proxy including a Multicast-Timeout header field.

 The client processes the HTTP response forwarded back by the proxy as defined in {{sec-cross-proxies-client-resp}}.
 If the client wishes to send a follow-up unicast request intended only to one of the CoAP servers that generated the response, the same concepts defined in {{sec-reverse-proxies-client-side}} apply to the composition of HTTP requests.